jly36963/ljos/README.md

             console.log(`The sum of ${numbers} is ${result}`);
           },
         })
-        .cmd({
+        .command({
-          command: "product <numbers..>",
+          cmd: "product <numbers..>",
-          description: "get the sum of numbers",
+          desc: "get the sum of numbers",
           builder: (ljos) =>
             ljos.positional("numbers", {
               array: true,